Oral & Vision Health Blog

 Does charcoal toothpaste really work?
 We tested it!

 Charcoal has its well-tested place in the medical realm, helping to manage poisoning and overdosing.
 But how does it work for your teeth?
 It’s supposed to whiten your teeth and eradicate bad breath, all while being an all-natural solution.
-It comes in a regular toothpaste style or a powder form (both black in color).
-We tried both to see what the fuss was all about.
+It comes in a regular toothpaste style or powder form (both black in color).
+We tried them to see what the fuss was all about.
+So, find out what we learned!

 Charcoal Toothpaste

-It’s a little alarming putting black toothpaste on your toothbrush after all sorts of horror stories of it staining teeth, but I committed to trying it.
+It’s a little alarming putting black toothpaste on your toothbrush.
+You may imagine horror stories of it staining teeth, but I committed to trying it.
 I powered through past the appearance and went for it.

 Effectiveness: Does charcoal toothpaste really work?
 My teeth seemed to be somewhat whiter and brighter.
 A few people would comment--knowing that I was testing out the charcoal toothpaste-- that my teeth seemed whiter—even after having breakfast and drinking coffee.
-As far as breath—there was no discernable difference.
+As far as breath?
 I, personally, didn’t notice any difference and no one commented—so at least my breath didn’t get worse!

 Charcoal Powder

 This one was messy and had a lot of steps.
-You had to spoon (comes with the powder) some of it into your hand, wet your toothbrush and then dab the toothbrush in the powder.
+You have to spoon some of it into your hand, wet your toothbrush and then dab the toothbrush in the powder.
+Luckily, a spoon comes with the powder.
 The problem with this is maintaining your coordination and making sure you’re not getting the powder everywhere.
 Once you brush with the powder, you are supposed to then brush with regular toothpaste or just some water.
-You also then had to deal with scrubbing your hand to get black powder remnants off and then wipe down the sink.
+You also then have to deal with scrubbing your hand to get black powder remnants off and then wipe down the sink.

 Taste and Texture: This has no taste.
 It was a bit perplexing because after trying the toothpaste, I was expecting the same kind of taste, or just a taste and to have none was surprising.
 But, after disliking the taste and aftertaste of the toothpaste, it was a bit of a relief.
 Plus, per the directions, I could use my regular toothpaste afterwards, so I got my minty fresh mouth that I had been missing.